s7clarke10/pychamber/README.md

 # Usage

-To retrieve secrets from the SSM parameter store use the get_param switch which allows one or many parameters to be supplied and then pass them to an executing program.
+To retrieve secrets from the SSM parameter store use the get_params switch which allows one or many parameters to be supplied and then pass them to an executing program.

 Example: